tcao/perception_spinnaker_vision/README.md

 - `machine_vision_streaming`
 The app aquires images from camera and sends 2 encoded H.264 streams over UDP to specified host (port 5000 and 5001) with gstreamer.
 The first stream contains the origin acquired images, the second stream contains converted gray scale images with various computer vision filters applied (inverse, Canny, and Sobel, etc).
-You can use `gigev_acquisition` to change camera settings for different mode, frame rate and image size.
+You can use `gigev_config` to change camera settings for different mode, frame rate and image size.
     - Run the app without argumenet or with `--help` to show help
     - Use `-s` to specify host IP address the streamming sends UDP packets to.
     - Use `-c` to specify which camera